openshift/training/beta-2-setup.md

     "docker-registry server (dev) (v0.9.0)"

+**Note: if you get "connection reset by peer" you may have to wait a few more moments after the pod is running for the service proxy to get all the info it needs to fulfill your request**

 ## STI - What Is It?
 STI stands for *source-to-image* and is the process where OpenShift will take your application source code and build a Docker image for it.
 In the real world,